5. Operating Models¶

 An ecosystem can extend the definition of the Gaia-X Trust Anchors, Gaia-X Trusted Data Sources and Gaia-X Notaries as follows:

-! warning!: For already defined criteria, it will break Gaia-X Conformity to extend the list of Gaia-X Trust Anchors eligible to sign the criteria.
+! warning!: For already defined criteria, it will break Gaia-X Compliance to extend the list of Gaia-X Trust Anchors eligible to sign the criteria.

 Gaia-X Compliance credentials may become invalid over time.
 There are three states declaring such a credential as invalid: